Relative Brauer groups of genus 1 curves: Introduction

 for a smooth projective variety $X$ over $k$.
 In section~\ref{pairings section} we give a number of different interpretations of the map $\fa_X$ in terms of pairings and in section~\ref{application section} we use these to give a number of applications: In section~\ref{cyclic pairings} we show that if $X$ is a homogeneous space for an elliptic curve $E$ of cyclic type (Definition~\ref{cyclic type def}) with respect to the subgroup $T \subset E$, then we have an exact sequence (generalizing \cite{Han:RB}), where $E' = E/T$,

 and where $\phi$ is dual to the isogeny with kernel $T$.
 We further give an interpretation of the map $\fa_X$ in terms of a natural cup product.
 In section~\ref{perind subsection}, we give a generalization of a result of Cassels (\cite{Cass:PI}) that the period and index must coincide for an element of the Tate-Shafarevich group.
-In section~\ref{elementary obstruction section} we relate the relative Brauer group to the elementary obstruction and prove \begin{thm*}[\ref{generic_tate}] Suppose $X$ is a homogeneous space for an elliptic curve $E$ defined over $k$ and $X(k) = \emptyset$.
-Then $\Br\big(X_{k(E)}/k(E)\big) \neq 0$ --- i.e. the relative Brauer group must be nontrivial when one extends scalars to the function field of $E$. \end{thm*} It follows from this (see Corollary~\ref{elementary obstruction}) that if $X(k) \neq \emptyset$ for $X$ as above, then there exists a field extension $K/k$ such that the elementary obstruction for $X_K$ is nontrivial (see Definition~\ref{elementary obstruction definition} for the definition of the elementary obstruction) .
+In section~\ref{elementary obstruction section} we relate the relative Brauer group to the elementary obstruction (see Definition~\ref{elementary obstruction definition}) and prove \begin{thm*}[\ref{generic_tate}] Suppose $X$ is a homogeneous space for an elliptic curve $E$ defined over $k$ and $X(k) = \emptyset$.
+Then $\Br\big(X_{k(E)}/k(E)\big) \neq 0$ --- i.e. the relative Brauer group must be nontrivial when one extends scalars to the function field of $E$. \end{thm*} It follows from this (see Corollary~\ref{elementary obstruction}) that if $X(k) \neq \emptyset$ for $X$ as above, then there exists a field extension $K/k$ such that the elementary obstruction for $X_K$ is nontrivial.
 In section~\ref{subsec_app_br} we show that the relative Brauer group of any smooth projective variety $X$ is always finite when $k$ is local or finitely generated over a prime field (Proposition~\ref{fg finite br}), however we construct in Theorem~\ref{big_brauer} certain fields $k$, and genus $1$ curves $X/k$, such that the relative Brauer group $\Br(k(X)/k)$ is infinite.

 Finally, in section~\ref{brauer_obstruction} we show that the relative Brauer group may be computed algorithmically.
 The algorithms described in this section have been implemented (in certain cases) as a Macaulay2 \cite{M2} package ``Relative Brauer,'' freely available at the second author's webpage \cite{br_cocycle}.
 This package uses pari as well \cite{Pari}, and may be used to produce examples of relative Brauer groups for certain homogeneous spaces of elliptic curves defined over $\bQ$.
 Some of the examples in this paper were produced using this program.